TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Appendix Overview

 \section{Appendix Overview}

-This appendix contains supplementary material that supports the claims, methodology, and empirical results presented in the main paper.
-The material is organized to emphasize reproducibility first, followed by qualitative and quantitative analyses.
+This appendix provides supplementary material supporting the claims, methodology, and empirical results in the main paper.
+It is organized to emphasize reproducibility first, followed by qualitative examples and detailed quantitative analysis.